Shane Carwin: Ultimate Fighting Championship

 On May 7, 2013, Carwin announced his retirement from mixed martial arts (MMA) after enduring several injuries since his last fight on June 11, 2011.

 MMA return

 On July 26, 2016, Carwin announced his plans to return to MMA, five years since his last competitive bout.
 On September 7, 2016, Carwin announced that he had worked with his management team at Ingrained Media to secure his release from the UFC and became a free agent.
 On October 28, 2016, Carwin announced he had signed with Rizin Fighting Federation.
 He stated that he expected to debut on their December 29, 2016, card, but later withdrew with injury.

-In late 2017, Carwin was in negotiations with Bellator MMA but nothing came to fruition, despite his injuries being rehabilitated.
+In late 2017, Carwin was in negotiations with Bellator MMA but nothing came to fruition, despite having rehabilitated from his injuries.

 Boxing career

 On October 15, 2016, Carwin participated in a boxing exhibition match against professional skateboarder Jason Ellis at EllisMania 13.
 Per the unique rules, Carwin had one of his arms duct-taped to his body to box Ellis.
 He won the bout via knockout in the second round.